Traditions and crafts: discovering Indian know-how

 © Kardo

 The imprint left by the block on the fabric creates slight irregularities in the printing of patterns and colors.
-These small imperfections give each piece a unique appearance and add all the charm to these fabrics!
+These small imperfections give each piece a unique look and add all the charm to these fabrics!

 Ikat, one of the oldest techniques in the world